Military deployment: Deployment can cause family issues

-While the active member in the military is away on deployment it is important for them to have support from their family.
+While the active member in the military is away on deployment, having support from their families minimizes these risks.
 The soldiers' lives back home can directly impact how their experience during deployment will be.
-Dealing with combat stress as well as family-related issues (poor communication, financial issues, and unstable support) increases the chances of the soldier experiencing PTSD, depression, and sleep disturbances.
+Dealing with combat stress, as well as family-related issues (poor communication, financial issues, and unstable support) increases the chances of the soldier experiencing PTSD, depression, and sleep disturbances.
 Children are just as involved as the deployed and the spouse.
 Parents who deal with less stress can help their children have a more positive experience throughout the military deployment.
-Emotional support is crucial for the child as it can influence the child's behavior.
+Emotional support is crucial for the child, as it can influence the child's behavior.
 One way to help the family to have involvement during the deployment can include writing letters and postcards.
 Keeping strong communication can resolve stress and have a higher chance of a positive experience for all involved.